CC vs. BCC: What’s the Difference Between These Two Email Fields?

 Why would you “cc” someone on an email?

 Carbon copying someone on an email is a great way to keep them in “the loop” and allows them to know what is going on without actually being involved.
-It can be a useful way to remind people of what happened at a meeting or to remind them to take an action on something.
+It can be a useful way to remind people of what happened at a meeting or to remind them to take action on something.
 Carbon copying also makes the recipient aware of who else is looking at the email.
 This is often used in business settings to get the primary recipient (the “to” field) of the email to take the message more seriously or to let them know that it is important.
-You can learn more about the proper business email etiquette with this course.

 Why would you “bcc” someone on an email?

 Blind carbon copying someone to an email is common when you want to keep the recipients’ privacy.
 One example is to use BCC when emailing a long list of people who do not know each other like in a mailing list.
 Another reason to blind carbon copy someone is to keep them in the loop of a conversation without letting the other recipients (the “to” and “cc” fields) know.
 In business, this can be used to tattle on someone by blind carbon copying your superiors on an email thread.
-Blind carbon copying also prevents the “reply all” function.
+Blind carbon copying also prevents the recipients listed in the “bcc” field from receiving any “reply all” emails.

 When you fill out an email with the following information: